 Motivational: Karen has also been a volunteer speaker, encouraging young people to pursue their goals and dreams, regardless of obstacles.
 Karen remains dedicated to leaving a legacy of opportunity for young people.

 Community: Karen has volunteered with Indigenous Elders and premature babies at the B.C.
 Children’s hospital neo-natal care unit.
 Karen has also fostered over 20 children, on an emergency basis, in Canada’s northern territories.
 Karen has been actively involved in a number of humane societies in northern Canada and remains a keen advocate of “spay and neuter” programs.
-She currently cares for three rescue pups.
+Karen is proud Mama to three rescue pups.

 Karen has a working knowledge of French obtained through post-secondary studies in France.
 Karen also has a conversational knowledge of Spanish obtained through studies and work in Central and South America.